Lars Nootbaar Player Props: Cardinals vs. Reds

 Lars Nootbaar At The Plate

-- Nootbaar is batting .267 with six doubles, three home runs and 27 walks.
+- Nootbaar has six doubles, four home runs and 27 walks while hitting .272.

-- He ranks 68th in batting average, 15th in on base percentage, and 117th in slugging among qualifying hitters in MLB action.
+- Among the qualified hitters in MLB play, his batting average ranks 61st, his on-base percentage ranks 15th, and he is 99th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.